brycewray/astro-site-legacy/src/pages/posts/2020/12/cache-busting-eleventy-take-two.md

   <span class="caption">Image: <a href="https://pixabay.com/users/humusak-137455/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=549087">jan mesaros</a>; <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=549087">Pixabay</a></span>
 ---

-*Before reading this article, please review "[Using PostCSS for cache-busting in Eleventy](/posts/2020/11/using-postcss-cache-busting-eleventy/)" (despite how flawed its proposed solution turned out to be) for details on the importance of cache-busting your CSS and why Eleventy---at least, as of this writing---needs some external help with performing that function.
+*Before reading this article, please review “[Using PostCSS for cache-busting in Eleventy](/posts/2020/11/using-postcss-cache-busting-eleventy/)” (despite how flawed its proposed solution turned out to be) for details on the importance of cache-busting your CSS and why Eleventy---at least, as of this writing---needs some external help with performing that function.
 In any event, I think you'll get a lot more out of **this** article if you've first read **that** one; and, so that I can omit some explainers and thus keep this already long article from being even longer, I will assume you've already done so.*

 ----